 Words by: Family Farm Team

 There are certain questions we hear on a pretty regular basis here and Pete and Gerry's: Where can I find your eggs?, Is organic really better?, and of course: What makes an egg yolk more yellow or orange?
 And what does it mean?
-The simple answer comes down to the hen's lifestyle: In the same way that your diet affects your health, a hen's diet plays a major role in her wellbeing—and therefore in the quality of the eggs she lays.
+The simple answer comes down to the hen's lifestyle: In the same way that your diet affects your health, a hen's diet plays a major role in her wellbeing—which determines the quality of the eggs she lays.

 There are many factors that can influence the color of an egg yolk.
 The most notable ones include:

-Free range hens (like ours) that have access to green, grassy pastures tend to lay eggs with darker yolks than their caged counterparts.
+Free range hens like ours that enjoy access to green, grassy pastures tend to lay eggs with darker yolks than their caged counterparts.
 This is primarily due to the carotenoids (yellow, orange, and red plant pigments) found in the clovers, grasses, and other greens that hens consume outdoors.
 Free range hens instinctually snack on insects and grubs too, which have a high concentration of protein and other nutrients that affect the color and quality of their eggs.

 While free range has many benefits, it can also lead to more variation in yolk color than you might find in a carton of eggs from a factory farm.
 Every hen is unique, and differences in grazing habits from hen to hen and from flock to flock can result in a mix of orange and lighter yellow yolks in any given carton.